josbeir/cakephp-docs-md/docs/2/en/models.md

 apply similar logic to multiple models.

 Back to our Ingredient model.
-In order to work on it, create the PHP file in the `/app/Model/` directory.
+In order to work on it, create the PHP file in the [App / Model / ](app/Model/.md) directory.
 By convention, it should have the same name as the class, which for this example will be `Ingredient.php`.

 > [!NOTE]